star8ks/polymart/README.md

 7. **Update market data**:
    - Run `python update_markets.py` to fetch incentive information and refresh the Google Sheet tabs
    - Keep this running in the background (ideally on a different IP) so the sheet receives fresh reward-band metrics
-   - Verify markets in the "Selected Markets" sheet, which now reflects the filtered reward candidates produced by `filter_selected_markets`
+   - Review the "All Markets" sheet for the raw feed and the "Selected Markets" sheet for the current trading universe
    - Tune liquidity limits and offsets in the "Hyperparameters" sheet if the defaults are not suitable

 8. **Start the passive liquidity loop**: